Lurker00/DX200-Firmware-Add-on/FirmwareUpdater/README.md

 ## Prepare bootable SD-card
 You may use any SD-card with capacity of 4GB or more.

 **WARNING:** writing the SD-card image file erases all the data on the card!
-To restore the SD-card for normal use, please use [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter_4/), available for any platform.
+To restore the SD-card for normal use, please use [SD Memory Card Formatter](https://www.sdcard.org/downloads/formatter_4/), available for MacOS and Windows.

 You need to unzip the downloaded archive and write the `.img` file directly to SD-card.
 Under Windows, [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) can be used.
 Under Linux and MacOS, `dd` command from console performs the task, though great caution is required!